jfjensen/CarND-Path-Planning-Project/README.md

 ## Model Documentation

-The model I have implemented uses a Behavior Tree which is used to determine the behavior of the autonomous vehicle.
-Every time a certain behavior is chosen, a Trajectory which executes that behavior, is constructed and carried out by the Path Planner.
+The model I have implemented is based on a Behavior Tree which is used to determine the behavior of the autonomous vehicle.
+Every time a certain behavior is chosen by the Behavior Tree, a Trajectory is constructed which executes that behavior.

 * The Behavior Tree is based on the Master's thesis "Behavior Trees for decision-making in autonomous driving" by Magnus Olsson [PDF](https://www.google.be/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjdy8uinKTVAhXGcBoKHSJcCz0QFggzMAA&url=http%3A%2F%2Fwww.diva-portal.org%2Fsmash%2Fget%2Fdiva2%3A907048%2FFULLTEXT01.pdf&usg=AFQjCNEFT-Jl9WkK0B-Ycz0_e0IcD_Au1A) .
-A Behavior Tree is an interesting solution given that it is easy to extend with new behaviors.
+A Behavior Tree is an interesting solution for the following reasons:
+  * It is easy to extend with new behaviors.
+Compared with an FSM it is much easier to extend and to maintain the source code.
+  * It is also easier to determine which behaviors are executed compared with a system that uses cost-functions to determine the behavior.
+When multiple cost-functions are present, it can become difficult to tweak the costs to achieve the correct behavior.
+In addition the occasional unexpected behavior can occur with cost-functions.
+Not so with Behavior Trees.
-* The Trajectory is constructed using a "SineEaseInOut" easing function; see [Github (lines 148-152)](https://github.com/warrenm/AHEasing/blob/master/AHEasing/easing.c) .
+* The Trajectory is constructed using a "Sine Ease In Out" easing function; see [Github (lines 148-152)](https://github.com/warrenm/AHEasing/blob/master/AHEasing/easing.c) .
 Easing functions are commonly used in computer animation.
 The chosen easing function seems to work just as fine as a Minimal Jerk Trajectory but is much simpler to implement.

+In this implementation the model receives a data update from the simulator 50 times a second.
+Every time this update is received, the model also updates the path plan with new position(s) and sends it back to the simulator.
+This plan reaches '50 ticks' into the future, corresponding to 1s (because 50 ticks * 1/50 sec update rate).
+It is assumed that the other vehicles on the road do not change their speed or lane during this 1s.
+Usually the plan is not created from scratch, but consists of the plan from previous update minus the position of 1 tick.

+A typical update cycle looks like this: The model first receives the data from the simulator.
+This data consists of positions and speed of the autonomous vehicle, the positions and speed of the other vehicles and the remainder of the previous path plan (i.e. the part which has not yet been executed).
+The vehicle data is collected and sent to the `Path Planner` object.
+If, for some reason, the path plan is empty, a new path plan that consists of '50 ticks' will be created.
+In any case, no matter how many new path plan positions are to be created, a loop takes care of this.

+For every iteration of the loop, first it is determined how many 'ticks' the path plan is ahead of the actual position of the autonomous vehicle.
+The `Path Planner` object is then tasked with finding the closest vehicles given the 'ticks ahead'.
+So, if the path plan is 50 ticks ahead then the `Path Planner` object is to find the closest vehicles 1s in the future.
+This is obviously an estimate.
+It is based on the assumptions previously mentioned.

+The next action in the loop is to run 1 tick in the Behavior Tree.
+The root node of the tree receives the `selector_root->tick()` instruction and then tells its children to 'tick' as well.
+See below for a diagram of the Behavior Tree and a short overview of how it works.

+The result, depending on the Action node which is reached, is that 1 of 3 types of behavior are chosen: Change lane, Change speed or Keep speed (and lane).
+In the case of the changes, the `Path Planner` object tells a `Trajectory` object to create some new `frenet s dot` (set as the distance increment variable) or `frenet d` values.
+These values are in their turn sent back to the loop where they are used to create a new position to add to the path plan.
+The loop is now ended.

+The new path plan is then sent to the simulator and the update cycle is ended.

 ### main.cpp